-Sodium oxybate contains sodium

-You need to monitor the amount of salt you take as Sodium oxybate contains sodium (which is found in table salt), which may affect you if you have had high blood pressure, heart or kidney problems in the past.
+Sodium Oxybate contains sodium You need to monitor the amount of salt you take as Sodium Oxybate contains sodium (which is found in table salt) which may affect you if you have had high blood pressure, heart or kidney problems in the past.
 If you take two 2.25 g doses of sodium oxybate each night you will take 0.82 g of sodium, or if you take two 4.5 g doses of sodium oxybate each night you will take in 1.6 g sodium.
-Ask your doctor for advice since you may need to moderate your intake of salt.
+1.6 g sodium is equivalent to 80% of the adult recommended maximum daily dietary intake for sodium.
+You may need to moderate your intake of salt.
+Talk to your pharmacist or doctor if you need sodium oxybate on a daily basis for a prolonged period of time, especially if you have been advised to follow a low salt (sodium) diet.

-3. How to take Sodium oxybate
+3. How to take Sodium Oxybate